Your Goat Herd Needs Good Quality Drinking Water or Their Health Will Be Affected

 - Change water sources.
 This may be moving to a new pasture or utilizing natural sources of water like collecting rainwater.

-- Always, ALWAYS provide loose mineral to the goats.
-You can read more about goat mineral here.
+- Always, ALWAYS provide loose minerals to the goats.
+You can read more about goat minerals here.

 - Diligently track all health information including supplements, shots, and hoof trimming with this Goat Health and Information Binder.